 Walk length: 1.5 mile circular walk.

 If arriving by car, begin the walk at Burgh Castle Car Park, NR31 9QG.
-Follow the track towards the church to the start of the walk, Grid ref: TG 4768 0499 and follow the circular walk waymarking from this point.
+Follow the track towards the church to the start of the walk, Grid ref: TG 4768 0499.
+Follow the circular walk waymarking from this point.

-The walk will also take you through the medieval round-tower church of St Peter and St Paul and if planning some longer walks, the Angles Way long distance trail runs across the boardwalk section of the walk and continues to Great Yarmouth East and St Olaves to the west.
+The walk will also take you through the medieval round-tower church of St Peter and St Paul and if planning some longer walks, the Angles Way long distance trail runs across the boardwalk section of the walk and continues to Great Yarmouth if heading East or St Olaves to the west.

-There is seating directly on the route but there is some seating inside the fort. no toilets.
-Refreshments and toilets can be found nearby at local pubs and restaurant
+There is no seating directly on the route but there is some seating inside the fort.
+Refreshments and toilets can be found nearby at the local pub and restaurant.